 8. Specify who will be responsible for shutting down critical operations and locking up the facility during an evacuation.
 This is another instance where you should train additional staff in case the designated individual is unavailable.

-9. Let your staff know that you plan to support them after the disaster.
-Here are some good guidelines and ideas
+9. Let your staff know how you plan to support them after the disaster.

 Remember that disaster planning is a good idea even when you aren’t glued to the weather channel watching the hurricane approach.
 Start thinking about what to do when you are not in a stressed situation, and remember that you are not alone.
 There are many people and resources that can help you, your family and your business survive and recover from the worst of storms.